CT Braces - New Haven

 - Underbite: lower front teeth in front of upper teeth

 Orthodontic problems such as crowding, spacing, jaw growth problems, protruding teeth, or bad bites in children can be inherited or caused by injury, early or late tooth loss, or thumb-sucking habits.
 Adult orthodontic procedures often take longer and could require orthodontic surgery, as a child’s jaw hardens by the end of their teenage years.

-Receiving treatment as a child at our New Haven office can straighten your child's teeth and could prevent the need for orthodontics as an adult.
-If your child is age 7 and seems to need orthodontic care, or you have been recommended by your family dentist, contact our New Haven orthodontic office for an initial exam.
+Receiving treatment as a child at our New Haven office can straighten your child’s teeth and could prevent the need for orthodontics as an adult.
+If your child is age seven and seems to need orthodontic care, or your family dentist has recommended you, contact our New Haven orthodontic office for an initial exam.
 We are here to help your child straighten their teeth to a smile they are happy to show.